Massachusetts Short Sales

 Tax Consequences Following a Short Sale

 In summary, the general rule states that a homeowner will suffer tax consequences following a short sale because the IRS treats the forgiven debt as taxable income.
 The only way to avoid tax liability following a short sale is to qualify for the principal residence exemption, prove insolvency or file for bankruptcy.
 Regardless, the important thing to remember is that all of the exemptions require the homeowner to take affirmative action on their subsequent tax returns.
 Your lender is required to issue a 1099-C Form following a short sale.
 It is your responsibility, however, to prove to the IRS that you qualify for a tax exemption by filing Tax Form 982 .
 Tax liability is not negotiable, you either qualify or you don’t.
 You should never, under any circumstances, take a lender’s word that a short sale will not result in tax consequences.
 In fact, if the lender is agreeing to waive their deficiency rights, they are required to issue 1099-C stating that they canceled your debt.
 The IRS, in turn, will treat that canceled debt as income unless you prove to them that you qualify for an exception.
-Massachusetts does not recognize the Mortgage Debt Relief Act, therefore, in order to qualify for a tax exemption following a short sale you will likely have to prove insolvency or file for bankruptcy.
-For this reason, you should always consult with a licensed attorney and/or tax professional regarding your specific situation in order to determine whether a short sale will result in tax liability or legal consequences.

 For more tax information regarding cancellation of debt, including detailed examples, please see Publication 4681, Canceled Debts, Foreclosures, Repossessions, and Abandonments.
 Also see IRS news release IR-2008-17.